-Located in the third floor research room of the Lewis Library, the Writing Center gives writers of all levels, in all disciplines, at any stage of the writing process a space to explore the potential of their ideas.
+The LaGrange College Writing Center gives writers of all levels, in all disciplines, at any stage of the writing process a space to explore the potential of their ideas.
 The peer consultants in the Writing Center endeavor to ensure each student's writing is focused, organized, and supported with sufficient content.
 Students are encouraged to visit with all of their writing from any class, specifically the early drafts.